 - Do Not Use Your Implant For Bad Habits – Your teeth should never be used for anything other than mouth functioning such as biting, chewing and smiling.
 If you use your implant for habits such as opening packaging, biting on ice and your nails or grinding your teeth.

 Lifestyle and overall maintenance comprising oral hygiene and a balanced lifestyle will ensure you never need your crown to be replaced.
 Implants can last a lifetime, but only if they’re regularly looked after.

 Are you an implant patient seeking support?
-Tell us and we can help.
+Contact our Garran Dental team.
 Contact us here today.